internetguru/laravel-common/README.md

 <x-ig::system-messages />
 ```

-### Form Inputs
+## Form Blade Components

-> The package provides a set of Blade components for form inputs.
+> The package provides a set of Blade components for form and various inputs.

 Notes:

-- Google Recaptcha V3 is enabled by default.
+- The [Google Recaptcha V3](https://developers.google.com/recaptcha/docs/v3) service is enabled by default.
 To disable it, set the `recaptcha` attribute to `false`.
 - You need to install the [internetguru/laravel-recaptchav3](https://github.com/internetguru/laravel-recaptchav3) package for the Recaptcha to work.

 Complete example: